Department of Religion

 III Course Requirements

 Because critical reading of the primary texts is so important, there will be weekly writing assignments of about 2 typed pages based upon the reading for that week.
 In the Christian mystical tradition (stemming from monastic practice), reading is viewed as a meditative activity that leads to deeper understanding.
 These papers will serve as the basis for discussions.
 Active participation in discussions is a critical component of this class.
-Missing more than two classes or two weekly papers will lower your final grade by one full point (B becomes C, for example).
+That being said, you should not come to class if you are sick, especially if you are coughing or sneezing.
+In that case please email your weekly paper along with questions and comments you would ask in the discussion.
 Weekly papers cannot be turned in late.

 Midterm and final exam questions will be given in advance.
-Both exams will be take-home and will be due on the day of the scheduled final exam.
-The final exam must be typed and double-spaced.
+Both exams will be take-home and will be due as noted in the syllabus.
+Both exams must be typed and double-spaced.

 The term paper is an opportunity for you to pursue a topic in greater detail than class time allows.
 It will give you the chance to read, analyze, and write clearly about a particular mystic or topic that interests you.
 Each student is expected to choose a particular aspect of Christian mysticism that they would like to learn more about.
 You are not expected to do outside research, but to read and analyze more of a particular mystic's writings in greater depth than class time allows.
-Topics are due October 20.
-The final draft is due November 19.
+Topics are due March 22 (10 points).
+The preliminary draft is due April 17 (40 points).
+Final draft is due April 26 (50 points).
 All deadlines are final.

 IV Topics